 Understanding the interactions between infectious diseases and the environment requires interdisciplinary collaboration like that enabled by NCEAS.
 We have convened teams of ecologists, evolutionary biologists, medical researchers, and social scientists to explore the interactions between disease, humans, and their environments.
 Here is a sampling of their most influential papers.

 Disease Epidemics in Humans and Animals

-As highlighted in a 2004 NCEAS study, ecology drives the worldwide distribution of human diseases (Guernier et al. 2004).
-Many disease organisms that threaten humans have complex life histories that are affected by both human and non-human attributes of the ecosystems in which they occur.
-NCEAS researchers have used ecological theory to understand the spatial and temporal patterns of disease transmission, and Smith and colleagues (2005) illustrated how this information can enhance and inform infectious disease control and public health policy.
+Ecology drives the worldwide distribution of human diseases, and many disease organisms that threaten humans are in turn affected by human actions and non-human attributes of ecosystems.
+Our research teams have used ecological theory to better understand patterns of disease transmission to inform infectious disease control and public health policy.

 Rabies is a viral disease that is contracted by mammals like bats, dogs, and raccoons and can be transmitted to humans through direct interaction.
 Smith et al. (2002) analyzed an extensive database documenting rabid raccoons to see how human demography and key habitat features influence the spatial dynamics of raccoon rabies epidemics.
 They found that large rivers act as semipermeable barriers to transmission, leading to a 7-fold reduction in local rates of disease spread, and that human population density had very little effect on the local spread of rabies.